-The hole does not have any designated paths or safety handrails, so the risk of falling in is great.
+The hole does not have any designated paths or safety handrails, so the risk of falling into the hole is great.
 Take great care when visiting with children.

 Most of the side walls are composed of soft crumbling limestone, so attempts at climbing the walls could be quite dangerous.

-We strongly advise against swimming in or jumping into The Hole due to hidden submerged rocks, falling rock, trash, and the difficulty in getting back out.
+We strongly advise against swimming in or jumping into The Hole due to hidden submerged rocks, falling rocks, trash, and the difficulty in getting back out.